-3.5 B. A. (Honours) PHILOSOPHY
+3.5 B.A.
+(HONOURS) PHILOSOPHY

 Philosophy is one of the smaller departments at St. Stephen's.
 As such, classes are organized more in the mode of interactive group discussions than following the traditional lecture format.
 The department maintains a friendly and somewhat informal classroom atmosphere.
 It has, in recent years, enlarged its academic repertoire to offer an exciting range of general courses.
-The first year introduces the student to the elements of formal reasoning, an essential tool for deciphering and unravelling some of the complex arguments that will be analysed over the next three years.
+The first year introduces the student to the elements of formal reasoning, an essential tool for deciphering and unraveling some of the complex arguments that will be analyzed over the next three years.
 Also in the first year, important philosophical strands in classical Indian philosophy, including the 'Vedic' and the 'non-Vedic' schools, are studied.
 The second semester opens the door to early Greek thought, to Plato and Aristotle.
-Ethics, the History of Western philosophy, Political philosophy, Feminism are some of the other courses that will enrich the students' understanding of the world.
-The third year offers a wide range of elective subjects from the philosophy of language to philosophy of law, with readings of philosophical classics from range of elective subjects from the philosophy of language to philosophy of philosophical classics from the Indian and Western traditions.
+Ethics, the History of Western Philosophy, Political Philosophy, Feminism are some of the other courses that will enrich the students' understanding of the world.
+The third year offers papers such as Philosophy of Language, Philosophy of Law, Philosophy of Mind, and Aesthetics with readings from both the Indian and Western traditions.

 Given that philosophy is not taught at the high school level, it is not surprising that prospective students wonder 'what it is all about?'
-The department believes that nothing is outside the pale of philosophy, and during the three years there will indeed be opportunity to discuss a large number of theoretical and practical problems.
-So what is philosophy?
+The department believes that nothing is outside the pale of philosophy, and during the three years there will indeed be opportunities to discuss a large number of theoretical and practical problems.
+What is philosophy?
 Very briefly, it is an invitation to think.
 Indeed philosophy is as much the asking of questions as it is mulling over their answer.
 We believe that we provide an environment where you can learn to think logically and critically.
 The weekly meetings of the Philosophical Society are an additional forum wherein students and faculty present papers for discussion on a variety of issues.
 For an interested student, the undergraduate program in philosophy may prove to be a turning point.
-As one philosopher remarked, rather than ask what you can do with philosophy, you should consider what philosophy will do with you.
-Apart from the 14 core courses that the students are expected to read during the course of the three years of their Undergraduate programme in Phiosophy, they will also do Skill Enhancement Courses (SEC) in Critical Thinking and Art and Film Appreciation.
+As one philosophy remarked, rather than ask what you can do with philosophy, you should consider what philosophy will do with you.
+Apart from the 14 core courses that the students are expected to read during the three years of their undergraduate programme in Philosophy, they will also do Skill Enhancement Courses (SEC) in Art and Film Appreciation, and Critical Thinking.
 The department also offers the following Generic Elective (GE) courses in Ethics in Public Domain, Formal Logic, Feminism and Bio-Ethics.

 3.6 B.A.
-(Honours) SANSKRIT
+(HONOURS) SANSKRIT

 The Sanskrit Honours programme seeks to introduce various genres of Sanskrit literature: from the early Vedic to Classical prose, poetry and drama, to the contemporary.
 Traditional disciplines like vyakarana, darshana and kavvyashastra also form a part of the curriculum.
-The detailed

-CBCS syllabus followed by the department is available on the Delhi University website.
+The detailed CBCS syllabus followed by the department is available on the Delhi University website.

 Short modules on Indian science, linguistics and philosophy of language, reasoning and ontology, aesthetics and Indian theatre, mathematics and astronomy have been introduced.
-Further, to equip Sanskrit students for the study of Indian history, courses in epigraphy, palaeography and chronology have also been added to the programme.
+Further, to equip Sanskrit students for the study of Indian history, courses in epigraphy, paleography and chronology have also been added to the programme.